etlbox/etlbox.website/doks_v1.6/content/recipes/destinations/csvdestination.md

 ## Removing columns when using dynamic objects

 If you are using dynamic objects when writing into a csv file, by default all column are written into the output file.
-If you want to omit (or rename) particular columns, you can use the `ColumnRename` transformation.
+If you want to omit (or rename or reorder) particular columns, you can use the `ColumnTransformation` for this.

 ```C#
 string destFile = @"res/Examples/DynamicWithLessColumns.csv";